What is School Direct?

 To find out more about our partnership with the universities please visit:

-- UK university degree (2:2 or above) or a recognized equivalent qualification
+- UK university degree (2:2 or above) or a recognised equivalent qualification

 - Grade C (4) above in GCSE English Language and Mathematics

 - You will be required to undergo an enhanced DBS check to verify you’re suitable for working with young people